-Moorabool Shire Council's operational, educational and promotional activities PROGRAM DESCRIPTION FREQUE NCY Providing of Providing information via Council's website and social media Ongoing information platforms including Council's dedicated Animals Facebook page Ongoing Kitten Adoption Program Council works with a local vet to support a program that provides affordable desexed kittens.
-This program supports responsible cat Ongoing FIOGRAFII ownership and reduces the need for the community to take on a 'free cat to a good home' Dog and cat Providing financial incentives on registration fees for those who: Ongoing registration adopted dog and/or cat from the Pound 0 0 desex their dog or cat • who register their dog or cat before it reaches 6 months of age Council also honors registrations from other Council areas within the state Dog and cat By purchasing from the pound, a dog and cat is desexed and Ongoing adoption temperament tested to ensure the dog or cat fits in with the needs program through of the family the pound Event based Council has a pop up at events for the public to interact with At major promotional Community Safety officers to assist the community to understand events activity responsible pet ownership NA 11 Site patrols Having a presence in off leash areas and streets has the Weekly opportunity for Community Safety Officers to engage with the community and provide information on local requirements and responsible pet ownership.
+Moorabool Shire Council's operational, educational and promotional activities PROGRAM DESCRIPTION FREQUE Drouiding of Draviding information wie Councilla wateries and easiel mode NCY Providing of information Providing information via Council's website and social media platforms including Council's dedicated Animals Facebook page Ongoing Kitten Adoption Council works with a local vet to support a program that provides Ongoing Program affordable desexed kittens.
+This program supports responsible cat ongoing riogram ownership and reduces the need for the community to take on a 'free cat to a good home' Dog and cat Providing financial incentives on registration fees for those who: Ongoing registration adopted dog and/or cat from the Pound desex their dog or cat who register their dog or cat before it reaches 6 months of age Council also honors registrations from other Council areas within the state Dog and cat By purchasing from the pound, a dog and cat is desexed and Ongoing adoption program through temperament tested to ensure the dog or cat fits in with the needs of the family the pound of the family the pound Event based Council has a pop up at events for the public to interact with At major promotional Community Safety officers to assist the community to understand events activity responsible pet ownership C'hanne la March La Site patrols Having a presence in off leash areas and streets has the opportunity for Community Safety Officers to engage with the Weekly community and provide information on local requirements and responsible pet ownership.
 Cat Curfew Council introduced a Cat Curfew in 2020/21.
-This curfew places an Ongoing obligation on cat owners to ensure their cats are contained at 000D night to reduce any negative impacts cats may have including indiscriminate breeding, nuisance and attacks on native wildlife.
+This curfew places an Ongoing An and a state of the second of the second obligation on cat owners to ensure their cats are contained at night to reduce any negative impacts cats may have including indiscriminate breeding, nuisance and attacks on native wildlife.